Thursday, November 18, 2010

 These are based on the teaching of Christ and on Church practice since apostolic times.
 The spiritual works of mercy are oriented toward the soul.
 The corporal works of mercy are oriented toward the body.

-Brown Scapular today which included an attached Jubilee Medal of St. Benedict.
+I purchased a Brown Scapular today which included an attached Jubilee Medal of St. Benedict.
 In the package was a paper with the Rule of St. Benedict.
 It seemed ironic that I would run across this today in light of last nights lesson.
 This takes the Works of Mercy to a whole new level.
 Only through daily prayer, the Grace of God and the Intercession of the Holy Spirit can I achieve these things.

 The Rule of St. Benedict (For Daily Living)